khaledh/bitflow/tutorial/17_loading_tasks_from_disk_p2.md

 ### Next

-Although we will need to improve how a task finds and calls a kernel function, I'm going to park this for now and come back to it later.
-We'll switch our attention to giving tasks unique names, and loading them by name instead of by sector number.
+Having hard coded function addresses won't get us far, since any change the kernel may cause the function address to change.
+We will need to improve how a task finds and calls a kernel function.